5 Tips To Make The Most Of Your Body Wash Routine

 4. Use a bath tool

-This all depends on your personal preference.
-Some bath tools on the market can help you with blood circulation and sloughing dead skin cells, among others.
+Using a bath tool is optional – but it can have great benefits.
+Some bath tools on the market can help you with blood circulation and sloughing dead skin cells, while others can help to tighten and firm the skin.

-If you have keratosis pilaris, ingrown hair or dry skin, these Ameliorate Exfoliating Mitts, £10, can help sweep away those impurities.
-They are made with an innovative fabric weave gentler than synthetic or natural loofahs.
+If you have keratosis pilaris, ingrown hair or dry skin, try an exfoliating mitt – with an exfoliating body wash – to help sweep away any impurities.
+Most exfoliating mitts are made with an innovative fabric weave that is gentler on the skin than synthetic or natural loofahs.

-Or use a washcloth or flannel.
-Just make sure the cloth is washed and thoroughly dried after each use; leaving a damp cloth in the shower or bath is a no-no, as it could accumulate bacteria which can be transferred to your body the next time you use it.
+Or, just use a washcloth or flannel.
+But make sure the cloth is washed and thoroughly dried after each use – as leaving a damp cloth in the shower or bath could cause it to accumulate bacteria which can be transferred to your body the next time you use it.

 5. Wash your face before showering